jamestiotio/CITM/README.md

 Please support the developers of Battle Cats so that they can add more content for the players of Battle Cats! ヾ(°∇°*)

-*UPDATE (9 Jan 2020): I kindly raised an issue regarding this MITM vulnerability to PONOS through an in-game inquiry (for the purpose of responsible disclosure) with an added suggestion of encrypting the data being transmitted but they just simply banned my savegame file, so... ¯\_(ツ)_/¯*
+*UPDATE (9 Jan 2020): I kindly raised an issue regarding this MITM vulnerability to PONOS through an [in-game inquiry](https://ponos.s3.dualstack.ap-northeast-1.amazonaws.com/information/appli/battlecats/contact/en/contact.html) (for the purpose of responsible disclosure) with an added suggestion of encrypting the data being transmitted but they just simply banned my savegame file, so... ¯\_(ツ)_/¯*

+> I am currently contacting PONOS Games through [email](mailto:support_en@bc01.ponos.net) and through their [contact/inquiry page](https://www.ponos.jp/contact/inquiry/) to check with them and update them regarding this MitM vulnerability.
+I will post more updates if they get back to me with any kind of statements/news/notices/messages/reports/accounts.

 ## Features